mauriciomm7/gptquery/README.md

 GPTQuery is a modular Python framework for building, orchestrating, and deploying AI-powered tools across domains.
 It provides a clear, scalable architecture for integrating multiple AI providers (OpenAI, Perplexity, Claude, etc.) while maintaining robust error handling, throttling, and dynamic prompting.

+## 📋 Project Description

-The goal of this project is for researchers (or anyone) to create tools derived from custom prompts that can be easily integrated into reserach pipelines.
+The goal of this project is for researchers (or anyone) to create AI-powered tools using custom prompts that can be easily integrated into reserach pipelines.
+In theory, you can equally  use the libraries provided by `openai`, `anthropic`, or `perplexity`.
+However, the adavantages of this framework is that it handles `throttling`, `logging` and task specific post-processing.
+That is, when you create a tool following the proposed tool architecture you ensure robustness and transparency for sharing you specific tool\prompt with other researchers in a reliable way.

-## 🚀 Features

-- **Multi-Provider Support**: Unified interface for OpenAI, Perplexity, Claude, and other AI APIs.
-- **Modular Tool Design**: Organize AI functionality into independent, reusable tool families.
-- **Task Step Separation**: Each tool can have multiple steps or functional modules.
-- **Smart Defaults**: Automatically selects optimal models or parameters per provider.
-- **Safe Data Operations**: Uses `@requires_columns` for safe DataFrame operations.
-- **Advanced Throttling**: Token bucket and adaptive rate-limiters for API management.
-- **Robust Error Handling**: Preserves partial results and gracefully handles failures.
-- **Cost Optimization**: Integrates token management to reduce API costs.

 ## 🏗️ Architecture Overview